-2022 here in Queensland has been a year of rain.
-So.
-Much.
-Rain.
-And when it rains, kids stay inside and kids get bored.
+When it rains, kids stay inside and Kids.
+Get.
+Bored.
 It is so easy just to sit them in front of the TV (yep, I have done this!), so we thought we would put together a list of things to do at home on rainy days.

 Most of these activities you will be able to do without leaving the house, others may require some supplies, depending what you have on hand at home.